The Factors That Determine Your AI Visibility Score

 • Cross-channel presence (social profiles linked from your site)

-Why it matters: AI cites content it can quote directly.
-Pages with original statistics are 4x more likely to be cited.
-Data tables make content 4.1x more citable.
+AI recommends content it can quote directly.
+Pages with original statistics are 4x more likely to be recommended.
+Data tables make content 4.1x more quotable.

 • Statistics and numerical data points